Boys Don't Cry (1999 film): Awards and nominations

 The film won a variety of awards, most of which went to Swank for her performance.
 Swank won a Best Actress Oscar while Sevigny received a nomination in the category of Best Supporting Actress.
 From the Hollywood Foreign Press, the film received two Golden Globe nominations in the same two categories (Best Actress, Best Supporting Actress) for Swank and Sevigny, winning Best Actress.
 Swank and Sevigny both received Best Actress Awards from the New York Film Critics Circle, the Chicago Film Critics Association Awards and an Independent Spirit Award.
 The film won three awards at the Boston Society of Film Critics Awards: Best Actress (Swank), Best Supporting Actress (Sevigny) and Best Director (Peirce).
 Swank and Sevigny won Satellite Awards for their performances, and the film was nominated in two categories; Best Picture (Drama) and Best Director.
 It was named one of the best films of the year by the National Board of Review of Motion Pictures.

 The family of Brandon Teena criticized Swank for her repeated use of the male gender pronoun "he" in her Oscar acceptance speech.
-Teena's mother JoAnn Brandon said her child's transgenderism was a defense mechanism that was developed in response to childhood sexual abuse, rather than being an expression of Teena's gendered sense of self.
+Teena's mother JoAnn Brandon said her child's transgender identity was a defense mechanism that was developed in response to childhood sexual abuse, rather than being an expression of Teena's gendered sense of self.
 JoAnn said, "She pretended she was a man so no other man could touch her".
 Despite the criticism, Kevin O'Keeffe, writing for Out, defended Swank's acceptance speech; he said, "Swank deserves a place in the great acceptance speech canon for being bold, not only as an actress, but as an award winner".